-- 3.2.
+- 3.1.
+The legislative framework for planning obligations is set out in Section 106 of the Town & Country Planning Act 1990, as amended by Section 12 of the 1991 Planning and Compensation Act, and the Localism Action 2011.
+Further legislation and guidance is set out in paragraph's 203-206 of the National Planning Policy Framework (NPPF), Regulations 122 and 123 of the CIL Regulations 2010 (as amended) and the Planning Policy Guidance (PPG). - 3.2.
 Paragraph 204 of the NPPF and CIL Regulation 122 set out the following legal tests that decision makers must consider in relation to obligations: - Necessary to make the development acceptable in planning terms; - Directly related to the development; and - Fairly and reasonably related in scale and kind to the development - 3.3.
 The CIL Regulations 2010 (as amended) state that after 6 April 2015 local authorities can only pool planning obligations from up to 5 obligations towards any particular infrastructure project or type (Regulation 123).
 The LPA's will continue to monitor agreements which are signed to ensure that they accord with these regulations.
 Further information about monitoring is set out elsewhere within this document.